Connect with Us

 Sawgrass SG1000

 Are you on the lookout for the best wide format or large format sublimation printer?
 Selecting the right model can be a major factor for success in your sublimation projects, and that is where I step in to help.
 Deciding on the best wide format sublimation printer for your project can be daunting.
-Whether you prioritize speed, resolution, or cost-efficiency, our expert analysis of the top models in 2024 strips away the complexity.
+Whether you prioritize speed, resolution, or cost-efficiency, our analysis of the top models in 2025 strips away the complexity.
 Discover my top picks, including budget-friendly options and premium machines, to ensure your next purchase is the perfect fit for your printing needs.
+Welcome to the world of large format sublimation printing!

 Overview of Best Wide Format Sublimation Printers

 In the quest for the perfect print, we’ve charted a course through the expansive offerings of wide format sublimation printers.
-In my opinion, the best wide format sublimation printer is the Epson ET-15000 found here.
+In my opinion, the best wide format sublimation printer for home use for crafters and hobbyists is the Epson ET-15000 found here.
 Read on for a more detailed analysis.

 I started with a summary of the top choices in the table above.
 Its now time for a deeper dive into each of these choices.
 Each of these printers has been selected for its unique strengths, ensuring that whatever your needs, there’s a printer that fits the bill perfectly.